katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 This means that each parameter could be any structure or rather Relapse function that returns a string or even a string constant.

-The second part is the `contains` struct's Eval method, the actual implementation of the function.
+The second part is the `contains` structure's Eval method, the actual implementation of the function.
 The method evaluates each of its parameters and then passes their values to the `strings.Contains` function which returns a `bool`.
 We can now guess that `contains` implements the `funcs.Bool` interface.